SAP-samples/btp-cf-multitenant-extension/admin-srv/README.md

 # Understand the Admin Service

 The Admin service is responsible for managing the company-specific data and customization.
-Organizations need to have their own name and logo in the applications they are subscribed to.
+Organizations need to have their name and logo in the applications they are subscribed to.
 This service is used to manage this kind of data.
-Here's the list of funcationalities this service offers:
+Here's the list of functionalities this service offers:
 * Managing the company logo
-* Setting the title of company
+* Setting the title of the company
-* Creating the mentor masterdata
+* Creating the mentor master data

-The Admin service is a microservice that uses the SAP Service Manager to fetch tenant-specific SAP HANA Deployment Infrastructure (HDI) container credentials based on the tenant ID of subscriber subaccount.
-Once we get the credentials we connect to the tenant specific hana containers.
+The Admin service is a microservice that uses the SAP Service Manager to fetch tenant-specific SAP HANA Deployment Infrastructure (HDI) container credentials based on the tenant ID of the subscriber subaccount.
+Once we get the credentials we connect to the tenant-specific hana containers.
 You can find the connection setting in the [service-manager.js](./utility/service-manager.js) file.

 The configuration of the Admin service is stored in a database.
 The database is configured in the [Configuration.hdbtable](../db//src/data/Configuration.hdbtable) file.